Hyprtxt/Eleventy/README.md

-# This is 11ty website
+# This is an 11ty website

 `npx @11ty/eleventy --serve`